Notalib/LYT/doc/test-script.md

         - 5: Make a call to the phone whilst playing the book.
 Check, that the book stops the playing, and can be started again at the correct chapter after the call

+        - 6: Whilst playing, let the phone go on standby and lock.
+Does the book keep playing undisturbed?

+        Repeat above on: A normal book with/without text, a very large book (e.g. a lexicon or similar), a non-Danish book.

 Navigation between book sections: